 Can Odors Cure Migraines?

 They found that for the 35 participants who didn’t like the green apple scent, the odor had no effect.
 However, for the 15 participants who did, smelling the odor led to significant reductions in their migraine severity.
 This is very preliminary research, but it does indicate that for some people at least, positive smells may be a way to reduce migraine pain.
+In addition, some research suggests that essential oils could give TMJ relief.
+Since TMJ can trigger migraines, this can help you reduce or eliminate your migraines.

 TMJ treatment, though, is a more reliable way to not only reduce migraine pain, but it can reduce the frequency and severity of migraine attacks.
 If you would like to learn whether this can help your migraines, please call (303) 691-0267 for an appointment with a Denver TMJ dentist at the TMJ Therapy & Sleep Center of Colorado.